realmar/irc-pasty/README.md

 Pasty
 =====
-Pasty is a modern, beautiful looking pastebot.
+Pasty is a modern irc pastebot in material design.

-It sports following features:
+It has the following features:
-  - Post can be treaded as
+  - Text can be treaded as
     - markdown
-    - plain code
+    - code block
     - plain text
   - autosave
-  - chronological posts
+  - overview of all posts (chronological)
-  - view all posts (sorted chronologically)
+    - posts can be deleted
-  - Automatically post to your IRC server
+  - Automatically post to an IRC server
   - beautiful material design
   - mobile compatible
   - command line client
   - posts are plain text files
     - which reside in a chronological folder structure
-  - Save posters username when using apache2's Auth (or setting the `REMOTE_USER` environment variable)
+  - Save submitters username when using apache2's auth (or setting the `REMOTE_USER` environment variable)

 Requirements
 ------------